Library: Policy

 1. (a) Electronic benefits transfer (EBT) system.
 EBT provides an electronic method to deliver Supplemental Nutrition Assistance Program (SNAP) food benefits and Child Care Subsidy Program child care benefits to eligible clients and to pay child care providers.
 The EBT system provides access to these benefits through the client's use of an EBT card, called Access Oklahoma, and a personal identification number (PIN).

-(2) For SNAP, the EBT system credits benefits to the client's food benefit account.
-The client uses an Access Oklahoma card to purchase food from a business approved by the United States Department of Agriculture to accept food benefits.
+(3) For SNAP, the EBT system credits benefits to the client's food benefit account.
+The client uses an Access Oklahoma card to purchase food from a business the United States Department of Agriculture has approved to accept food benefits.

 (1) Effective training is the best defense against repeated card replacements.
-County directors are encouraged to monitor EBT training to determine its effectiveness.
+Field managers monitor EBT training, as necessary, to ensure its effectiveness.

-(3) There is no requirement to view the EBT video again unless a client is not using his or her EBT card appropriately or the EBT video was revised since the last time the client was approved for benefits.
+(3) There is no requirement to view the EBT video again unless a client is not using the EBT card appropriately or the EBT video was revised since the last time the client was approved for benefits.
 Refer to Oklahoma Administrative Code (OAC) 340:40-10-3 when a client receiving child care benefits misuses an EBT card.

 (c) Access Oklahoma card issuance.
 An initial Access Oklahoma card for food and/or child care benefits is issued to the payee after the benefits are placed in application status and the payee views the EBT training video.
 A second Access Oklahoma card may be issued per program for a designated authorized representative, per (d) of this Instruction.
 When SNAP and Child Care Subsidy benefits are included in the same case, the client may choose a different authorized representative for each program.
 Refer to OAC 340:50-3-1 for information regarding SNAP authorized representatives and OAC 340:40-3-1 regarding Child Care Subsidy authorized representatives.